For the First Time in Forever: A Frozen Sing-Along Celebration

 - Star Tours: The Adventure Continues

 Some of the ones near Hollywood Studios are located in the Epcot Resort Area.
-These resorts within walking distance to the park are listed below.
+The following resorts within walking distance of the parks are listed below.

 - Disney’s Boardwalk Inn Review

-- Review of Disney’s Beach Club
+- Disney’s Beach Club Review

-- Yacht Club Resort Review
+- Disney’s Yacht Club Review

 - Swan and Dolphin Resort Review